 The impairment of trade receivables from non-government customers is estimated under the ECL model using the provision matrix.
-The management of the Group assessed the balance collectively using a provision matrix with reference to (i) average loss rates applied in the provision matrix, which are based on the Group's historical default rates, taking into account both quantitative and qualitative information that is reasonable and supportable, and forward-looking information that is available without undue costs or effort; and (ii) past due aging analysis of trade receivables from nongovernment customers.
+The management of the Group assessed the balance collectively using a provision matrix with reference to (i) average loss rates applied in the provision matrix, which are based on the Group's historical default rates, taking into account both quantitative and qualitative information that is reasonable and supportable, and forward-looking information that is available without undue costs or effort; and (ii) past due aging analysis of trade receivables from non-government customers.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.

 The provision of ECL is sensitive to changes in estimates.
-The information about the ECL and the Group's trade receivables from non-government customers are disclosed in notes 28 and 15 respectively.
+The information about the ECL and the Group's trade receivables from non-government customers are disclosed in notes 29 and 16 respectively.

-The carrying amount of trade receivables from non-government customers is HK\$5,126,000.
-No impairment of trade receivables from non-government customers was recognised during the year ended 31 December 2018 as the amount of ECL has no material impact on the consolidated financial statements as at 31 December 2018.
+The carrying amount of trade receivables from non-government customers is HK\$9,181,000 (2018: HK\$5,126,000).
+No impairment of trade receivables from non-government customers was recognised during the year ended 31 December 2019 (2018: nil) as the amount of ECL has no material impact on the consolidated financial statements as at the end of the reporting period.